shawngraham/5706-source/content/docs/syllabus/faq.md

 - digital history is about [making](https://jentery.github.io/ts200v2/notes.html)|[things](https://dhdebates.gc.cuny.edu/projects/making-things-and-drawing-boundaries) (where 'making' and 'things' is understood to be wonderfully expansive)
 - the point of making is about [discovery, not justification](http://www.trevorowens.org/2012/11/discovery-and-justification-are-different-notes-on-sciencing-the-humanities/)
 - through making we come [to understand the issue deeply, differently, divergently](http://src-online.ca/index.php/src/article/viewFile/209/429)
-- that making might let us find again [the web we lost](http://anildash.com/2012/12/the-web-we-lost.html), [the web we have to save](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426).
+- making might let us find again [the web we lost](http://anildash.com/2012/12/the-web-we-lost.html), [the web we have to save](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426).
-- that the digital world overlays and intertwines the physical world and so we can't leave it to the [tech folks](https://ethics.acm.org/code-of-ethics/) alone: we must engage!
+- the digital world overlays and intertwines the physical world and so we can't leave it to the [tech folks](https://ethics.acm.org/code-of-ethics/) alone: we must engage!
-- that because this engagement can involve using digital tools, platforms, and data against the ways that the hegemons desire, [it is political](http://xpmethod.plaintext.in/torn-apart/volume/2/index)
+- because this engagement can involve using digital tools, platforms, and data against the ways that hegemons desire, [it is political](http://xpmethod.plaintext.in/torn-apart/volume/2/index)
-- that because it is political, it involves [an element of danger](https://hackblossom.org/cybersecurity/)
+- because it is political, it involves [an element of danger](https://hackblossom.org/cybersecurity/)
 - and so the impact of digital history might be via [truth and beauty bombs](https://epoiesen.library.carleton.ca/2017/05/04/truth-and-beauty-bombs/)

 ## What are your ambitions for us in this class?

 True confession: I have no training in digital history.
 I trained as an archaeologist.
 Anything I know, I've [learned the hard way](https://electricarchaeology.ca/2012/05/18/how-i-lost-the-crowd-a-tale-of-sorrow-and-hope/).
-Anything I know, it's come about through [failing/flailing in public](https://www.youtube.com/watch?v=Lo_QQl22Uhg).
+Anything I know, it's come about through [failing/flailing in public](https://www.youtube.com/watch?v=Lo_QQl22Uhg) (sometimes, it [can be glorious](https://thedigitalpress.org/failing-gloriously/) if it's done right).

 It's a helluva way to learn, when your job is on the line.

 My goal then for you is to make it safe to fail at this thing 'digital history'.
 There are no hidden gotchas here.
-I know that most of you will have very little meaningful digital experience - there's a difference between _using_ a tool or platform given to you, and _opening the hood_ to understand why something is the way it is: and to use that knowledge to tell better history.
+I might not connect all the dots well enough sometimes, but that at least is a different issue.
+I know that most of you might have had very little meaningful digital experience yet - there's a difference between _using_ a tool or platform given to you, and _opening the hood_ to understand why something is the way it is: and to use that knowledge to tell better history.

 Therefore,